seenaburns/Chroma/docs/index.rst

 Working with multiple color systems can be done using the getter and setter properties for each system.

-Interally, colors are stored in rgb float format.
+Internally, colors are stored in rgb float format.

 .. _rgb: